Near Donalsonville in Seminole County, Georgia — The American South (South Atlantic)

 Erected 1980 by The Historic Chattahoochee Commission and the Seminole County Commission.

 Other nearby markers.
-At least Apalachicola Arsenal (approx. 7.2 miles away in Florida); The Scott Massacre (approx. 7.4 miles away in Florida); Nicolls' Outpost (approx. 7.4 miles away in Florida); Sneads (approx. 7.4 miles away in Florida); Chattahoochee Landing Mound Group (approx. 7.4 miles away in Florida); a different marker also named Apalachicola Arsenal (approx. 7.4 miles away in Florida); Site of U.S. Post Office Reynoldsville, Georgia / Reuben Arthur Reynolds (approx. 7.4 miles away); Site of Ellicott's Observatory (approx. 7˝ miles away in Florida).
+At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
+Apalachicola Arsenal (approx. 7.2 miles away in Florida); The Scott Massacre (approx. 7.4 miles away in Florida); Nicolls' Outpost (approx. 7.4 miles away in Florida); Sneads (approx. 7.4 miles away in Florida); Chattahoochee Landing Mound Group (approx. 7.4 miles away in Florida); a different marker also named Apalachicola Arsenal (approx. 7.4 miles away in Florida); Site of U.S. Post Office Reynoldsville, Georgia / Reuben Arthur Reynolds (approx. 7.4 miles away); Site of Ellicott's Observatory (approx. 7½ miles away in Florida).

 Categories. • Native Americans • Settlements & Settlers • War, French and Indian •

 More.
 Search the internet for Sabacola El Menor.

 Credits.
 This page was last revised on July 21, 2016.
 This page originally submitted on April 11, 2009, by David Seibert of Sandy Springs, Georgia.
 This page has been viewed 1,410 times since then and 10 times this year.
 Photos: 1, 2. submitted on April 11, 2009, by David Seibert of Sandy Springs, Georgia. • Bill Pfingsten was the editor who published this page.